hmcts/ccd-docker/README.md

 - Invalid IdamRole 'caseworker-cmc-loa1' in AuthorisationCaseField tab, case type 'MoneyClaimCase', case field 'submitterId', crud 'CRUD'
 ```

-Then the indicated role, here `caseworker-cmc-loa1`, must be added to CCD (See [4.
-Add Initial Roles](#4-add-initial-roles)).
+Then the indicated role, here `caseworker-cmc-loa1`, must be added to CCD (See [2.
+Create Idam roles](#2.-Create-Idam-roles)).

 ### Ready for take-off 🛫

-Back to [http://localhost:3451](http://localhost:3451), you can now log in with the email and password defined at [5.
-Add Initial Case Worker Users](#5-add-initial-case-worker-users).
+Back to [http://localhost:3451](http://localhost:3451), you can now log in with any of the email addresses defined when adding users in [3.
+Create Users](#3.-Create-users).
-If you left the password out when creating the caseworker, by default it's set to: `Pa55word11`.
+All user passwords default to : `Pa55word11`.

 If you see only a grey screen after entering your user credentials in the login page, you may need to set profile settings in ccd_user_profile database by adding a single line for the user in the below tables: